 The spread of the Wuhan pneumonia epidemic has been out of control in China and as medical resources are extremely scarce in the epidemic center, many patients cannot be diagnosed and treated.
-The cross infection rate resulting from this lack of medical care and limited tests for the virus has caused the number of cases to soar as families infect each other and communities become a fertile breeding ground while they desperately wait for aid.
+The cross-infection rate resulting from this lack of medical care and limited tests for the coronavirus has caused the number of cases to soar as families infect each other and communities become a fertile breeding ground while they desperately wait for aid.

 In China, more than 80 cities have implemented a system of closed management quarantine by putting cities off limits to movement in and out of the affected areas, including first-tier cities such as Beijing and Shanghai.

 It is commonly understood that the number of infected people in China is over 100,000, much greater than that of the official statistics, which puts the number of active cases at around 78,000.
 The way that China is testing for the disease has changed, so it is possible that the true scale of the outbreak is unknown.